 Due to COVID-19, CAASPP results were unavailable for the 2019-20 school year; this year the school has added CAASPP goals.
-The school also removed the metric "% of students in Tier 1 in Reading on iReady Diagnostic" as it felt "% of students meeting annual typical growth on iReady Math diagnostic" was representative of state priority 8.
+The school also removed the metrics "% of students in Tier 1 in Reading/Math on iReady Diagnostic" as it felt "% of students meeting annual typical growth on iReady Reading/Math diagnostic" was representative of state priority 8.